JunoLab/JunoDocs.jl/docs/src/man/faq.md

 on [Juno.jl GitHub repository](https://github.com/JunoLab/Juno.jl/issues) or
 at [Julia's discussion forum under the `Tooling ▶ Juno` category](https://discourse.julialang.org/c/tools/juno/l/latest).

+!!! note
+    When you report a problem, please add the output of `Julia Client: Debug Info` command or `Juno > Debug Information` menus entry if possible.

 ### Juno could not be started.

 Go to `Packages > Juno > Settings` and change `Julia Path` to point to the Julia binary.